Growing Pomegranates in Containers is the most practical way to relish this unique tropical fruit in a small space. It’s fun and easy!

 Other Names: Punic apple, Granatapfel, Granada, Grenade, Melograno, Melagrana, Anardana, Anar, Dadima, Fruit du, Pomme Grenade, Punica granatum, Roma, Shi Liu Gen Pi, and Shi Liu Pi

-Dwarf Pomegranate Varieties
+Best Dwarf Pomegranate Varieties for Pots

-- ‘State fair’ – State fair is manageable variety for containers.
-It can get up to 1.5 m tall and grown in USDA Zones 7 to 11.
+- State fair: State fair is a manageable variety for containers.
+It can grow up to 1.5 m tall in USDA Zones 7 to 11.

-- ‘Flore Pleno’ – It’s a fruitless variety of pomegranate, the name translates as “double flower.”
-In summer, it produces countless beautiful orange-red flowers.
+- Flore Pleno: It’s a fruitless variety of pomegranates and produces countless beautiful orange-red flowers.

-- Punica granatum ‘Madame Legrelle’ – A well-known ornamental variety.
-The special thing about this variety of pomegranate is its extraordinary, dense double flowers that come in shiny orange to salmon colors with a white border.
+- Madame Legrelle: The special thing about this variety of pomegranates is its extraordinary, dense double flowers in shiny orange to salmon colors with a white border.

-Propagation and Growing Pomegranates in Containers
+Growing Pomegranates in Containers

 Propagation by Seeds

-Plant the seeds no more than ¼ inches deep in light seed-starting mix.
-Place the pots in a bright location, optionally inside a plastic bag or greenhouse that maintains a temperature around 68 F (20 C).
+Plant the seeds no more than ¼ inches deep in a light seed-starting mix.
+Place the pots in a sunny location, optionally inside a plastic bag or greenhouse that maintains a temperature around 68 F (20 C).